 - The EU Commission promised a change of course in its approach to risk factors – how has this played out?

-- What are the headline points that issuers of shares will need to know on the changes to the Summary requirements?
+- What are the headline points that issuers of shares need to know on the changes to the Summary requirements?

 - How have the general disclosure requirements changed?